-In addition, $48,000 in Humanitarian Grant Awards was distributed by the Catholic Foundation to 21 organizations serving the poor, the marginalized and the unborn.
-These gifts were made possible by a generous bequest by the late, Msgr.
+In addition, $48,000 in Humanitarian Grant Awards was distributed by the Catholic Foundation to 21 organizations serving the poor and the marginalized.
+These gifts were made possible by a generous bequest by the late Msgr.
 Howard Delaney.

 The Catholic Foundation is honored to call itself The Giving Arm of the Diocese, and we thank God for the opportunity to help, in whatever small way, those Catholic organizations within our borders as we follow the Little Way of St. Therese.
 Please visit our Grants link to review a complete list of grants awards and to learn how your contribution could be put to good use.
 We thank you for your support.